S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 _Deepen individual and shared understanding of the driver and requirement._

-The purpose of this step is to deepen your understanding, individually and as a group, of the situation and what’s been determined as required to address it.
+The purpose of this step is to deepen your understanding, individually and as a group, of the situation and what's been determined as required to address it.
 You are looking back in time and until the present moment, to understand the situation.

 **Facilitator asks**: _Any other (essential) information you need to know about the driver or requirement?_